 Unresolved pain from Trigger Points can compound, leading to more chronic problems such as those mentioned at the beginning of the article.
 It’s important to know that stretching and the typical massage, ice, painkiller routine won’t resolve the irritation caused by Trigger Points.
 In some cases, stretching, rubbing, or massage treatment for a muscle can make the pain worse in the long run if the Trigger Point is not released prior to working on the larger areas of the muscle.

 During Trigger Point therapy, the therapist will compress the muscle fibers of the Trigger Point, which in turn makes the motor neuron and the muscle to relax the muscle contraction.
 From this point, massage or stretching may be appropriate depending on a treatment plan developed with your therapist.

 If you have been experiencing unresolved muscular pain, consider giving us a call.
 All of our practitioners are skilled at direct and indirect treatment of these symptoms.
 Although some patients suffering from activated Trigger Points only require a few visits, there are some cases that may require extended treatment.
-One of the benefits of seeing our specialists at Quince Orchard Medical Center is our integrative approach to pain management and medicine, which seeks the least intensive and the least invasive approach possible.
+One of the benefits of seeing our specialists at Quince Orchard Medical Center is our regenerative approach to pain management and medicine, which seeks the least intensive and the least invasive approach possible.